Are you dreaming of Japan and wondering what to put on your Japan bucket list? We got you covered.

 Admire Kinkaku-ji temple

 Suggested by Clare from Travels in Peru.

-Kinkaku-ji Temple or the Golden Pavilion is located in northern Kyoto and was one of the highlights when I visited Japan.
+Kinkaku-Ji Temple or the Golden Pavilion is located in northern Kyoto and was one of the Japan highlights.

 It is one of the most popular tourist sights in Japan.